Yiheng-Yu/blogposts/content/posts/transformers-pt-1/index.md

 [{'generated_text': 'Me encanta el pescado!'}]
 ```

+It's very uncanny that model is able to do things us human did not ask it to do.
 There are lot of speculations on why model is able to perform such tasks.
 For exmaple, some researchers do suggest models that are big enough might [capture meanings behind words as well as language-specific syntax features](https://aclanthology.org/W19-4828/), and thus are able to convert one language to another.
 You can view how big the model in the demo is:

 ```python
 pprint.pp(f"Number of parameters: {pipe.model.num_parameters():,}")